Spherical 3-manifolds bounding rational homology balls: Orders of spherical 3-manifolds in

 \subsection{Acknowledgments}

 The authors thank Hakho Choi, Min Hoon Kim, Jongil Park, Motoo Tange and Ki-Heon Yun for their interests in this project and valuable conversations.
-The second author is partially supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Science and ICT (F2018R1C1B6008364).
+The second author is partially supported by Basic Science Research Program through the National Research Foundation of Korea (NRF, F2018R1C1B6008364) and BK21 PLUS SNU Mathematical Sciences Division.